SignPath/Website-old/documentation/3_artifact_configuration.md

 Every XML description is wrapped in an `<artifact-configuration>` root element which contains exactly one file element.
 This file element specifies the type of artifact and signing method.

-Container-format elements may contain other files for deep signing.
+Container-format elements may contain other file elements for deep signing.

+### File element types and signing directives

 <table id="signing-file-elements">
 <thead>